OpenNMT/OpenNMT-tf/docs/v2_transition.md

 ## Changed checkpoint layout

 TensorFlow 2.0 introduced a new way to save checkpoints: variables are no longer matched by their name but by where they are stored relative to the root model object.

-Consequently, all OpenNMT-tf V1 checkpoints are no longer compatible without conversion.
-To smooth this transition, V1 checkpoints of Transformer models are automatically upgraded on load.
+Consequently, OpenNMT-tf V1 checkpoints are no longer compatible without conversion.

+To smooth this transition, V1 checkpoints of the following models are automatically upgraded on load:

+* NMTBig
+* NMTMedium
+* NMTSmall
+* Transformer

 ## Improved main script command line